St Luke's C of E Primary School

 and give of your best

-"For each one of us to shine as a light believing
+"For each one of us to shine with God’s light

-we can make a difference in the world."
+believing we can make a difference in His world."
 Matthew 5:16

 Select Language